Challenges and Solutions for Improving Participation of Populations with Low Education Levels in Biomedical Research

 branch of the family with actually the--

-the community leaders right here.
-Another initiative that we are trying to develop will have been working with a
+to develop will have been working with a

 neuroscience school.